Jianqoq/Sclabel/README.md

 # How to use
 1. Screenshot.

 You can either press Key_Minus or click the create button.
-If you want to cut the image, left click after the red box shows up.
-Right click to undo the cropping.
+If you want to cut the image, left-click after the red box shows up.
+Right-click to undo the cropping.
 Press Key_Escape to exit the cropping.
 Press Key_Return to save the cropped image.
-If you want to save a full screenshot instead of a cropped image, directly press Key_Return without press left click on mouse.
+If you want to save a full screenshot, directly press Key_Return when a red rect appears.

 ![](https://github.com/Jianqoq/Sclabel/blob/main/Image/gif.gif)

 2. Setting window

 See the notes down below.
-Label file name would be the same as the image file's just with different format.
-This location is not supported yet, currently label file will be saved in the same directory of image file.
+The label file name would be the same as the image file just with a different format.
+This location is not supported yet, currently, the label file will be saved in the same directory as the image file.

 ![Image text](https://github.com/Jianqoq/Sclabel/blob/main/Image/setting.png)